Abu al-Abbas Ahmad ibn Muhammad

-Abu al-Abbas Ahmad ibn Muhammad (أبو العباس أحمد بن محمد), also Sultan Ahmad, or Ahmed el Outassi, was a Sultan of the Moroccan Wattasid dynasty.
+Abu al-Abbas Ahmad ibn Muhammad (أبو العباس أحمد بن محمد), also Sultan Ahmad, or Ahmad al-Wattasi, was a Sultan of the Moroccan Wattasid dynasty.
 He ruled from 1526 to 1545, and again between 1547 and 1549.

 Life

 In 1532, Ahmad ibn Muhammad sent a letter to Francis I of France through trader Hémon de Molon, encouraging the French king to develop trade relations.
 In 1533, Francis I of France sent as ambassador to Ahmad ibn Muhammad, in the person of colonel Pierre de Piton.
 The embassy was made up of five gentlemen and the pseudo-merchant Aymond de Molon were part of the expedition: the embassy carried watches, mirrors, combs and other "merceryes" with some falconry items; everything was to be offered to Ahmed ibn Muhammad, the King of Fez, and to his vizier and brother-in-law Moulay Ibrahim ben Ali ibn Rashid al-Alami.
 The embassy landed at Larache and was conducted to the king's mahalla, which was in the vicinity; the ambassador handed over the presents, which were little tasted, then he accompanied the king to Fez, staying a month there.

-Following this embassy, in a letter to Francis I dated August 13, 1533, Ahmad ibn Muhammad welcomed French overtures and granted freedom of shipping and protection of French traders.
-His foreign policy being to counter the fast-growing powers of Spain and Portugal who keep holding fortress enclaves on Moroccan soil.
+Following this embassy, in a letter to Francis I dated 13 August 1533, Ahmad ibn Muhammad welcomed French overtures and granted freedom of shipping and protection of French traders.
+His foreign policyat that time was designed to counter the fast-growing powers of Spain and Portugal who held fortress enclaves on Moroccan soil.

+Ahmad ibn Muhammad married Sayyida al Hurra in 1541.

-In 1545, Sultan Ahmad was taken prisoner by his southern rivals the Saadians.
+In 1545, Ahmad ibn Muhammad was taken prisoner by his southern rivals the Saadians.
 His successor, Ali Abu Hassun, regent for Ahmad's young son Nasir al-Qasiri, decided to pledge allegiance to the Ottomans in order to obtain their support.

-France actually started to send ships to Morocco in 1555, under the rule of Henry II, son of Francis I.
+France started to send ships to Morocco in 1555, under the rule of Henry II, son of Francis I.